Compare Online Doctors Australia

 Hola Health

-• Bulk-billed under Medicare during designated hours: weekdays 6 pm – 7:30 am, Saturdays from 12 pm, and all day Sundays and public holidays.
+• Bulk-billed under Medicare during designated hours: weekdays 6 pm to 7:30 am, Saturdays 12 am to 7:30 am and from 12 pm, and all day Sundays and public holidays.
 Outside those hours, telehealth consults are private from $39.

-• Mental Health Treatment Plans are 100% bulk-billed at any time, with no timing restrictions.
+• Mental health care plans are 100% bulk-billed at any time, with no timing restrictions.

 • Per-product pricing during business hours: telehealth consult from $39, instant script from $18.90, medical certificate from $14.90, GP referral from $39, chemist delivery from $5.99.